-New Delhi has an altitude of 700 feet above sea level in north central India.
+New Delhi has an altitude of 700 feet above sea level in north-central India.
 The weather in the capital is most pleasant during the temperate months of October-November and February, periods characterized by cool nights and warm days.
-Although the winter months of December and January are usually fairly temperate, the it can become surprisingly cold at night.
+Although the winter months of December and January are usually fairly temperate, then it can become surprisingly cold at night.
 From April through mid-July daytime temperatures often top 110F.
-The nights cool off somewhat, but are still hot.
+The nights cool off somewhat but are still hot.
 From mid-July to September, the occasional monsoon rains combine high humidity with high temperatures.

 Mumbai (formerly known as Bombay), India's financial capital, is a port on the Arabian Sea in the western state of Maharashtra.
 On a map, Mumbai appears as a peninsula (actually two islands) off the west coast of India.
 A great natural harbor provides 75 square miles of sheltered deep water.

 Mumbai has a tropical climate with three distinct seasons.
 The heat and high humidity of April, May, and October make life quite uncomfortable.
 The monsoon season, June to September, brings a welcome relief although the humidity remains high.
 An average of 77 inches of rain falls during the monsoon.
 Late November through February is cooler, although the days are still hot and sunny.

 Calcutta, the capital of the state of West Bengal, is situated on the Hooghly River about 80 miles north of the Bay of Bengal.
 Because the city is built on near sea-level marshland, Calcutta and its suburbs suffer from poor drainage and periodic flooding - especially during the monsoon, June to October.
 From November through February, temperatures are pleasant.
 The heat begins in March, and occasional "nor'westers" bring welcome cool winds and rain from the Himalayas through May.
 Then the overcast sky of the monsoon brings relief from the glare of the sun, even though the temperature remains high.